gumption/lifelines/docs/Survival Analysis intro.rst

 Survival analysis was originally developed to solve this type of problem, that is, to deal with estimation when our data is right-censored.
-Even in the case where all events have been observed, i.e. no censorship, survival analysis is still a very useful to understand durations.
+Even in the case where all events have been observed, i.e. no censorship, survival analysis can still be very useful to understand durations.

 The observations need not always start at zero, either.
-This was done only for understanding in the above example.
-Consider the example of a customer entering a store is a birth: a customer can enter at any time, and not necessarily at time zero.
+This was done only to simplify the above example.
+Consider the example of a customer entering a store as a birth: a customer can enter at any time, and not necessarily at time zero.
 In survival analysis, durations are relative: individuals may start at different times.
-(We actually only need the *duration* of the observation, and not the necessarily the start and end time.)
+(We actually only need the *duration* of the observation, and not necessarily the start and end times.)

 We next introduce the two fundamental objects in survival analysis, the *survival function* and the *hazard function*.